Code Pink

-Code Pink: Women for Peace (often stylized as CODEPINK) is a left-wing internationally active 501(c) organization that describes itself as a "grassroots peace and social justice movement working to end U.S.-funded wars and occupations, to challenge militarism globally and to redirect our resources into health care, education, green jobs and other life-affirming activities."
-In addition to its focus on what the group considers anti-war issues, it has taken action on issues such as drone strikes, the Guantanamo Bay detention camp, Palestinian statehood, the Iran nuclear deal, Saudi Arabia, and Women Cross DMZ.
-Code Pink representatives voiced support for Iran's developing missile technology as a defence against US military bases around Iran.
+Code Pink: Women for Peace (often stylized as CODEPINK) is a pacifist, anti-war organization registered in the United States as a 501(c)(3) organization.
+It focuses on issues such as drone strikes, the Guantanamo Bay detention camp, Palestinian statehood, the Iran nuclear deal, human rights in Saudi Arabia, and peace on the Korean Peninsula.
+The organization has regional offices in Los Angeles, California, and Washington, D.C., and several chapters in the U.S. and abroad.

-The organization characterizes itself as female-initiated.
-It has regional offices in Los Angeles, California and Washington, D.C., and many more chapters in the U.S. as well as several in other countries.
+With members wearing the group's signature pink color, Code Pink has conducted marches, protests, and other activist action in order to promote its goals.
+The organization describes itself as female-initiated.

-With members wearing the group's signature pink color, Code Pink has conducted marches, protests, and other actions in order to promote its goals.
-Although women initiated and lead the group, Code Pink encourages men to participate in its activities.
+The organization's political positions, especially those regarding China and Venezuela, and funding have created controversy and drawn congressional scrutiny.
+Since 2017, about 25% of Code Pink's funding has come from Neville Roy Singham, the husband of Code Pink co-founder Jodie Evans.
+Singham is a socialist and admirer of Maoism who has provided significant funding for media outlets, organizations, and politicians around the world that promote pro-Chinese government propaganda.